VolvoGroup/dymoval/docs/source/reference.rst

 they are huge and the plethora of functionalities they offer may be overwhelming.

-Therefore, the idea is to combine the functionalities of the aforementioned tools in such a way engineers are not overwhelmed by the plethora of functionalities these tools offer, but, at the same we do not want to limit engineers but we want to guarantee access to all the power that such tools can provide.
+Therefore, the idea is to combine the functionalities of the aforementioned tools in such a way engineers are not overwhelmed but at the same time they can manage to get their job done quickly and effectively.
+However, we do not want to limit engineers, but we want to guarantee access to the tools Dymoval has been built upon in a seamless way.

 Therefore, *Dymoval* classes are *composed* as shown in the picture below.